3.2 Regions and Prospects

 Water security will be one of the region’s greatest challenges.
 CSIRO found that the South West was ‘one of the most water challenged’ parts of the country.
 Rainfall has declined 15% since 1975 and continues to see a contraction along a NW-SE axis towards Cape Leeuwin.

 Agriculture uses about 60% of all water in the region and 185GL Wellington Dam (the State’s second largest surface water supply) is increasing in salinity.
-The dam’s salinity level of more than 1,100 mg/L is well above the 500 mg/L total dissolved salts acceptable for potable water.
+The dam’s salinity levels of 1,000-1,500 mg/L (WA Government) have resulted from clearing in Collie River East Branch and are well above the 500 mg/L total dissolved salts acceptable for potable water.
 It is also considered too high for sustaining irrigation.
-Industry leaders believe that water is under valued and so users can be wasteful, particularly in industry.
+Industry leaders believe that water is under-valued and so users can be wasteful, particularly in industry.

 The prospects for water security are concerning without significant investment.
 It is preferred that interventions are pre-emptive rather than reactive.